ngsankha/ngsankha.github.io/_posts/2016-08-24-hyperloglog-counting-things-efficiently.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Today at work I came across an interesting problem - how to count the number of items in a set efficiently.
 To understand why this is an important thing let me first describe a problem.
-Say for example you have an application that is that is getting a lot of search queries.
+Say for example you have an application that is getting a lot of search queries.
 At any point in time you would like to know what is number of unique search queries that were performed till now.
 Since this is a live production application the number of actual searches could be in the range of millions to billions.

 The traditional way to tackle this is to keep the data in a set and count the number of elements in the set.
 But we have a problem if we keep so many keys in a set in memory - we will be using memory in the order of elements that we have stored in our set.
 That is wasting a whole lot of memory.